joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/06/24/nyregion/shahana-hanif-city-council.html

 **Kyrie Irving to decline player option, sign 3-year extension with Mavs: Source**\
-`Irving holds a player option in the final year of the contract in 2027-28 and will be aligned contractually with Anthony Davis`\
+`Irving holds a player option in the final year of the contract in 2027-28 and will be aligned contractually with Anthony Davis.`\
 https://nytimes.com/athletic/6449682/2025/06/24/kyrie-irving-mavericks-contract-signed-option-declined-nba/

 **The Most Detailed Map of the N.Y.C.
 Mayoral Primary**\